All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 Friday, let's go.

-It's gonna be a professional test.
+It's going to be a professional test.

 Because when I talk about things I don't care about, I generally sound like I don't care about them.